-Figure 1 (left) shows distribution of global tracks with the vertex cut for selecting primaries.
-For different species the PID regions on the plane (p, m^2) are defined in Fig. 1 (right).
-To increase purity for anti-protons the tracks from the "white" region (mostly includes protons) are excluded from the PID analysis.
-PID efficiency is defined as a ratio of the correctly identified tracks to the all global tracks, PID purity is a ratio of the correctly identified tracks to the all tracks from the PID region.
+Figure 1 (left) shows the distribution of global tracks after a vertex cut for selecting primaries.
+For different species the PID regions on the plane (p,m^2) are defined in Fig. 1 (right).
+To increase the purity for anti-protonsm the tracks from the "white" region (mostly includes protons) are excluded from the PID analysis.
+The PID efficiency is defined as the ratio of the correctly identified tracks to all global tracks, the PID purity is a ratio of the correctly identified tracks to all tracks from the PID region.